Damn18/Social-graph-miner-multi-platform-data-analysis/README.md

 1. download requirements
 2. create a profile on both bluesky and mastodon
 3. retrieve tokens and copy them in env.
-4. run download.py & download_random.py
+4. run download.py & download_random.py (be patient, there are Api limits set)
 5. run post_processing_100.ipynb & post_processing_random